 Any change by the applicant to an already allocated train path - and in particular any change to the composition of the train and/or route that might make it impossible to respect the allocated train path - shall be the subject of a path modification request.
-This application will be treated as a new path request, as described in point 4.2.2.
+This request will be treated as a new path request, as described in point 4.2.2.
 Depending on the time it is submitted, this new request will be treated as a Late Path Request or Ad Hoc Request.
-Invoices relating to this path modification request shall be issued in accordance with point 5.6.1 of this document.